arista-eosplus/packer-veos/VMware/README.md

      * Aboot-veos-2.0.8.iso
      * vEOS-4.13.5F.vmdk
  * **Virtual Networks**
-     If you have not configured the vmnets described in the diagram above, you can run ```setup-fusion.sh``` to do this for you.
+     If you have not configured the vmnets described in the diagram above, you can run ```sudo ./setup-fusion.sh``` to do this for you.
 You can modify the script to only modify/create certain vmnets.
      EG ```VMNETS=(2 3 4 5 6 7 9 10 11)```

 ##Creating vEOS Nodes for VMWare